JakariaMasud/My_Notes/README.md

 ## Notes Taking App

-Notes Taking App: An Application where user can store notes.
+An Android Application where user can store notes.
 It gives User a quick and simple notepad editing experience.
 When user write notes, memos, e-mails, messages, shopping lists and to-do lists.

 #### Technology Stack